-In a world with renewable energy, flexibility is crucial and valuable, e.g. for demand response.
+In a world with renewable energy, flexibility is crucial and valuable.
 Planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting or curtailing energy use.
+This can also be profitable for their owners.